-We have discovered and, in collaboration with Meiji Seika, are in IND-track development with AM-831, a small molecule product candidate for the treatment of schizophrenia and related psychiatric disorders.
-AM-831 was selected from a series of lead compounds that provide the potential for a new class of pro-cognitive antipsychotic drugs.
-These compounds combine muscarinic m1 agonism with actions on both dopamine and serotonin receptors.
-AM-831 has demonstrated robust effects in animal models of psychosis and pro-cognitive effects in animal models of cognition.
+We have discovered and, in collaboration with Meiji Seika Pharma, are developing AM-831, a small molecule product candidate for the treatment of schizophrenia.
+AM-831 is a novel and orally available small molecule that combines muscarinic m1 partial agonism with both dopamine D2 and serotonin 5-HT2A receptor antagonism.
+AM-831 has demonstrated robust effects in preclinical models of psychosis and pro-cognitive effects in preclinical behavioral models.
+AM-831 has reached Phase I development.

-In collaboration with Meiji Seika, we are conducting required development studies in preparation for potential future clinical trials.
-We intend to codevelop AM-831 in collaboration with Meiji Seika through completion of proof-of-concept clinical studies, at which point Meiji Seika will be solely responsible for continued development and commercialization in Asia and we plan to seek a strategic partner to pursue development and commercialization in the rest of the world.
+We intend to co-develop AM-831 in collaboration with Meiji Seika Pharma through completion of proof-of-concept clinical studies, at which point Meiji Seika Pharma will be solely responsible for continued development and commercialization in the licensed Asian territory.
+We plan to seek a strategic partner to pursue development and commercialization of AM-831 in the rest of the world.